 This clause contains SFTD measurement requirements for UE which supports NR-DC and is configured with a PSCell in RRC_CONNECTED state.
 The UE shall perform SFTD measurement between PCell and PSCell, and report the SFTD result with/without SS-RSRP after the network requests with reportType for the associated reportConfig set to reportSFTD.
-The overall delay includes RRC procedure delay defined in clause 12 in TS 38.331 [2], and SFTD measurement reporting delay in clause 9.2.5.4.3..
+The overall delay includes RRC procedure delay defined in clause 12 in TS 38.331 [2], and SFTD measurement delay in clause 9.2.5.4.2.